 “Kids?
 None yet.”
-Was my reply.
+That was my reply.
 “I am still collecting Duct tape and Velcro.”
-I would put them in a Velcro suite and stick them to the wall.
+I would put them in a Velcro suit and stick them to the wall.
 Duct tape was just in case the Velcro doesn’t hold.

 These are the joys of being a parent and I am happy to share these stories with other parents who gather at a baby’s 1st birthday party.
-Nevertheless, there is always one who has older kids and will tell ya, “What, just what until their teenagers.”
-At that moment, you can feel the hairs on you head turning white, just at the thought of your precious baby becoming a teenager someday.
+Nevertheless, there is always the one who has older kids and will tell ya, “What, just what until their teenagers.”
+At that moment, you can feel the hairs on your head-turning white, just at the thought of your precious baby becoming a teenager someday.

 Subscribe to Dale’s Blog and get notified each time a new idea, tip or story is posted.

 Do You Twitter?
 Click Here To Follow Me on Twitter

 Add Dale to your Facebook friends.